King of All Cosmos

-The character's theme song from Katamari Damacy is "Fugue #7777", which is track 5 on the soundtrack CD.
-In Me and My Katamari, the English localization of Boku No Watashi No Katamari Damacy, the character's theme song is track #10, the "Canon of Kings".

 Concept and design

-The King of All Cosmos is created by Keita Takahashi for the Katamari franchise's originating work, Katamari Damacy.
-The character's hammer-shaped head, like that of other recurring series characters, is derived from unused design work by Takahashi for a cancelled game called Action Drive, where the hammer heads are meant to stun human targets who are driving by, and steering wheels would be attached to the top of the humans’ heads after they have been hacked.
+The King of All Cosmos was created by Keita Takahashi for the Katamari franchise's first game, Katamari Damacy.
+The character's hammer-shaped head, like that of other recurring series characters, is derived from unused design work by Takahashi for a cancelled game called Action Drive, where the hammer heads are meant to stun human targets who are driving by, and steering wheels would be attached to the top of the humans' heads after they have been hacked.
 Takahashi decided to repurpose the visual element for Katamari Damacy after production on Action Drive was discontinued.
 Takahashi based the character's face and flamboyant personality on British musician Freddie Mercury, and his body is modeled after that of the Japanese ballet dancer Tetsuya Kumakawa.